Rangelands Policy Dialogue: After drought and debt, what next?

 Policy settings need amendment to incentivise landholders to preserve ecosystem functions, more funding needs to be invested in managing our pastoral landscapes, population drift must be reversed, and new thinking is required to manage drought and floods in an era of climate change.
 A “roadmap” is required to allow the potential of the Government’s Land Restoration Fund to energise a transition to sustainability to be fulfilled.

-The end output sought will be a “Rangelands Declaration” that will be presented to political leaders at a subsequent event.
+The end output was a “Rangelands Declaration” that will be presented to political leaders at subsequent events.

 Major supporter.
 Costs of this event were covered by the Queensland Government’s Department of Environment and Science.
 Its “$500 million Land Restoration Fund will support Queensland-based land sector carbon farming projects that deliver environmental, social and economic co-benefits for land managers, their communities, and ecosystems.”
 (However the Department will not be involved in crafting the final declaration).